mapbox/decrypt-kms-env/readme.md

 ### v1.x

-For projects using `pyhton` & `awscli` rather than node, the `v1.x` branch of this project can be used.
+For projects using `python` & `awscli` rather than node, the `v1.x` branch of this project can be used.

 ```sh
 # Install